tonywok/tonywok.github.io/_posts/2020-06-24-the-command-pattern.md

 We’re better positioned to handle new requirements because we can always make a new command variant or even compose commands with one another.

-Also, we’re able to write high-value tests without making a single request/response (you should still write end-to-end tests, just maybe fewer than you otherwise might).
+Also, we’re able to write high-value tests without making a single request/response (you should still write end-to-end tests, just maybe fewer than you otherwise might :sweat_smile:)

 ### Going a Step Further: Result Objects